National Award: Special Educational Needs Coordination at Nottingham Trent University (NTU)

 What you'll study

-- A practical competency framework where you collect evidence for a series of nationally-set professional outcomes.
+- A practical competency framework where you collect evidence for a series of 49 nationally et professional learning outcomes.

 How you’re taught